Multifamily Real Estate Accounting: A Complete Guide

 This is where your accounting system becomes your best friend.
 To qualify, you need to maintain separate books and records and show regular, continuous involvement in the property’s operations.
 Meticulous accounting and CPA services can help you document your activities properly, ensuring you have the proof needed to claim this powerful deduction and reduce your overall taxable income.

-Take Advantage of Bonus Depreciation
+How to Take Full Advantage of Bonus Depreciation

 Bonus depreciation is an incentive that allows you to immediately deduct a large percentage of the cost of eligible assets in the year you place them in service, rather than writing them off over many years.
 This strategy works hand-in-hand with cost segregation.
 Once your cost segregation study identifies assets with shorter useful lives (like appliances and fixtures), those assets may be eligible for bonus depreciation.